 Industrial designs.
 It is an offence to claim, falsely, that a design applied to any article is registered.
 Such a claim may be made expressly or by implication.

 What other enforcement options are available for each of the intellectual property rights described above?
 For example, civil court proceedings, intellectual property office proceedings, administrative proceedings, alternative dispute resolution.

 Civil court proceedings for infringement are available for all intellectual property rights.
 The appropriate forum depends, primarily, on the type of right rather than the value of the claim.
 Trade mark, patent, and registered design claims are properly commenced in the High Court.
 Copyright and passing off claims are properly commenced in the State Courts, unless their value exceeds SGD 250,000.
-As of May 2020, legislation has been passed (but has not yet taken effect) to consolidate most civil intellectual property disputes in the High Court, including those currently within the jurisdiction of the State Courts.
+Legislation has been passed (but has not yet taken effect) to consolidate most civil intellectual property disputes in the High Court, including those currently within the jurisdiction of the State Courts.

 All pre-registration and pre-grant proceedings are heard by IPOS.
 IPOS may also adjudicate revocation and invalidation disputes for trade marks and patent and design revocation proceedings.

 Alternative dispute resolution mechanisms are promoted by both IPOS and the Courts.
 There is legislation explicitly clarifying that intellectual property rights disputes are capable of settlement by arbitration as between the parties to the dispute.
 WIPO operates its own Arbitration and Mediation Center in Singapore to provide mediation in respect of trade mark, patent, and registered design disputes as well as expert determination for patent proceedings.
 Such WIPO mediation is actively promoted by IPOS in the course of trade mark dispute proceedings.

 What is the length and cost of such procedures?

 The typical High Court infringement proceeding will take around two years to conclude.